black7375/Firefox-UI-Fix/docs/Restrictions.md

 - [Video Player Twoline UI](https://github.com/black7375/Firefox-UI-Fix/blob/cbf14cd55a9edada7ab2f5f1b626608fb9fe38a2/src/contents/_video_player.scss#L68-L171): It is pretty difficult when the condition becomes complicated.

 ### XUL
 Sometimes firefox can use [XUL](https://en.wikipedia.org/wiki/XUL) that have been written and binded with C++ for performance like a treeview of bookmarks.
+XUL's [box model](https://udn.realityripple.com/docs/Archive/Mozilla/XUL/Tutorial/The_Box_Model) and [DOM](https://udn.realityripple.com/docs/Archive/Mozilla/XUL/Tutorial/Document_Object_Model) are different from HTML.

 There ar few appropriate documents, so we have to read the source code and work.
 (Ex.
 [1](https://github.com/mozilla/gecko-dev/blob/master/layout/style/nsCSSAnonBoxList.h), [2](https://github.com/mozilla/gecko-dev/blob/master/layout/xul/tree/nsITreeView.idl))